Sierra Madre Occidental pine–oak forests: Geography

-The Sierra Madre Occidental run north to south in western Mexico from the center of the country towards the United States border.
+The Sierra Madre Occidental runs north to south in western Mexico from the center of the country toward the United States border.
 The Sierra Madre Occidental is Mexico's largest range, and the ecoregion extends approximately 1,200 kilometers from southern Arizona to northern Jalisco.
-The highest peak is Cerro Mohinora (3300 m) in southern Chihuahua.
-This is a dramatic landscape of steep mountains cut through with canyons including Copper Canyon, the deepest in North America.
+The highest peak is Cerro Mohinora (3,300 m) in southern Chihuahua.
+This is a dramatic landscape of steep mountains cut through with canyons, including Copper Canyon, the deepest in North America.

 The ecoregion consists of a complex of high-elevation pine–oak forests surrounded at lower elevations by deserts and xeric shrublands and tropical dry forests, including the Sonoran Desert to the northwest, the Chihuahuan Desert to the northeast and east in Arizona, the Meseta Central matorral and Central Mexican matorral to the southeast, and the Sinaloan dry forests to the west and southwest.
 The Sierra Madre Occidental pine–oak forests are one of the Madrean pine–oak forests ecoregions, which are found throughout the Sierra Madre ranges of Mexico and the US Southwest.

 The northernmost portion of the ecoregion includes forest enclaves on the Madrean Sky Islands, isolated mountain ranges that rise up out of the desert of southern Arizona and New Mexico in the US and northern Sonora in Mexico.

 The northern Sierra extends from the US-Mexico border through eastern Sonora and western Chihuahua south to the barranca (gorge) of the Urique River, between 27° and 28° N latitude.
-The northern Sierra has a mean elevation of 2350 m, and its climate is colder and more continental than the rest of the range.
+The northern Sierra has a mean elevation of 2,350 m, and its climate is colder and more continental than the rest of the range.

 The central Sierra extends from the Urique barranca to the valley of the San Pedro Mezquital River, which cuts through the range from north to south between 22°50’ and 23°25’ N latitude.
 The central Sierra covers portions of southwestern Chihuahua, southern Durango, and eastern Sinaloa.
 It has a mean elevation is 2650 m, and includes several peaks above 3200 m.

 The southern Sierra extends from the San Pedro Mezquital valley into northern Jalisco.
 It consists of several north–south trending ranges separated by wide canyons where lowland tropical and interior arid vegetation converge.
 The southern Sierra covers portions of eastern Nayarit, southeastern Durango, western Zacatecas, northern Jalisco, and western Aguascalientes.
 The ecoregion also covers the western end of the Trans-Mexican Volcanic Belt in Nayarit, including the Sierra de San Juan.